 We weren’t sure what to expect with The Pure-Wave CM5 Cordless Percussion Massager because it’s so compact.

-We doubted it could really pack a punch, but this little massager is quite powerful for its size and the best hand massager for a reasonable price.
+We doubted it could really pack a punch, but this little massager is quite powerful for its size and we found it to be the best hand massager for a reasonable price.

 Its lightweight and portable, thanks to it being rechargeable.
 We liked its portability.
 You don’t have to be tied down to the nearest electrical outlet.
 As advertised by the manufacturer, it held the charge for a good while.